 About 650 million people in the world, about 10 per cent of the total world population, experience various forms of disabilities, according to the World Health Organization (WHO).
 Eighty percent of persons with disabilities – more than 400 million people – live in poor countries, the least equipped to address their needs.
 All over the world, persons with disabilities continue to face barriers in their participation in society and lower standards of living.
 This is particularly important, as disabilities are a contributing factor for poverty, reduced access to education and health, exclusion and discrimination for both persons with disabilities and their families.
 The vulnerability of families that have family members with disabilities is only increased by war and displacement.
 As Operation Mercy Iraq, working with refugees and IDPs, we realized that we couldn’t leave the most vulnerable without trying to make a tangible difference in their lives.

-Operation Mercy Iraq operates a community based rehabilitation (CBR) project for Syrian refugees living in the camp Domiz 2 as well as internally displaced people in the camps Kabarto I & II and Khanke.
+Operation Mercy Iraq operates a community based rehabilitation (CBR) project for Syrian refugees living in the camp Domiz 2 as well as internally displaced people in the camps Kabarto I & II, Khanke, Sharia, Chamishku, and Bersive.

 The main goals for participants and their families are: